Tips For Winter Driving

 Carrying extra clothes winter gloves is a good idea when travelling on winter roads in case you end up off the road and have to wait for help.

-Decrease speed, very important drive slower than posted speed on bad roads.
+Decrease speed, critical drive slower than posted speed on bad roads.

-Allow 3 to 4 times the normal distance between you and the vehicle in front of you.
+Allow 3 to 4 times the average distance between you and the vehicle in front of you.

-Use low gears on hills this will get your engine to slow you down this will reduce some of the breaking you will need to do.
+Use low gears on hills this will get your engine to slow you down this will reduce some of the breakings you will need to do.

 Forget your cruise control.